wp-plugins/featurific-for-wordpress/readme.txt

 Standard Wordpress installation:

 1. Extract all files from FeaturificForWordpress.zip.
-1. Upload the entire `featurific` directory to the `/wp-content/plugins/` directory
+1. Upload the entire `featurific-for-wordpress` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. If necessary, click on the large "Install Featurific Free" text to auto-install required libraries
 1. You're done! :)